MrParagon/Filter/README.txt

 We certify that this submission is the original work of members of the group and meets the Faculty's Expectations of Originality

-Signed Daniel Miller and Yash Lalwani, 27th October, 2014.
+Signed Daniel Miller and Yash Lalwani, 10th November, 2014.

 Instructions to run Deliverable 1: